B O D Y S C A P E S Acupuncture

-Acupuncture and IVF poor responders: A cure?
+Acupuncture and IVF Poor Responders: A cure?

 P.C.
 Magarelli, D.K.
 Cridennda.
 Reproductive Medicine & Fertility Center, Colorado Springs, CO.